Designing Beyond Language: Sociotechnical Barriers in AI Health Technologies for Limited English Proficiency: Results

 \subsection{Cultural differences led to friction with the U.S. healthcare system (RQ1)}

-Navigators pointed to cultural beliefs and values of their clients that clashed with U.S. healthcare practices and western medicine in general.
+Navigators pointed to clients' cultural beliefs and values that clashed with U.S. healthcare practices and western medicine.
 P10 described her students' distrust of the U.S. health system, saying that \textit{"even students who have been here for many years don't go to the doctor here.
-They talk to their grandmas or their moms in Guatemala\ldots and their family sends them medicine."} P10 also recalled a particular instance in which the cultural belief of \textit{brujería} (witchcraft) of her student from Guatemala obstructed his opportunity to receive care in the United States: \begin{displayquote} \textit{He kept having horrible cramps in his legs at night and spine pain.
+They talk to their grandmas or their moms in Guatemala\ldots and their family sends them medicine."} P10 also recalled a particular instance in which the cultural belief of \textit{brujería} (witchcraft) of her student from Guatemala obstructed his opportunity to receive care in the United States: \begin{quote} \textit{"He kept having horrible cramps in his legs at night and spine pain.
 We went to the doctor, who recommended x-rays and additional tests, but he never wanted to go.
 He said he knew what he had: a problem caused by a type of demon in Guatemala, and the only cure was to see a} curandero \textit{there.
 This is more common than I would like to see.
-Many kids say, "I went to the doctor, and they say I don't have anything, but I know I have it, and they cannot see it because they're not from my country.
-Only people from my country can see it."} \end{displayquote}
+Many kids say, `I went to the doctor, and they say I don't have anything, but I know I have it, and they cannot see it because they're not from my country.
+Only people from my country can see it.'"} \end{quote}

-Many clients preferred to follow the medical traditions from their native cultures, which may sometimes be at odds with healthcare practices recommended in the U.S. Clients often refrained from disclosing their home practices to their providers of differing backgrounds due to fear of being judged (P5), thus increasing the disconnect between providers and their knowledge of cultural practices.
-P6 highlights the following example around sleep practices for babies: \begin{displayquote} \textit{Doctors recommend cribs, but families often co-sleep.
+Many clients preferred to follow the medical traditions from their native cultures, which may sometimes be at odds with healthcare practices recommended in the U.S. Clients often refrained from disclosing their home practices to providers of differing backgrounds due to fear of being judged (P5), thus increasing the disconnect between providers and their knowledge of cultural practices.
+P6 highlighted an example around sleep practices for babies: \begin{quote} \textit{"Doctors recommend cribs, but families often co-sleep.
 They’ll usually tell the doctor they use cribs because they know it’s the expected answer.
-If I’m there, I might say, “If they’re co-sleeping, what should they keep in mind?”
-That way the doctor can offer safer practices. } \end{displayquote}
+If I’m there, I might say, `If they’re co-sleeping, what should they keep in mind?'
+That way the doctor can offer safer practices."} \end{quote}

 The cultural disconnect can be further complicated by a deeply-rooted respect for authority that Hispanic cultures often uphold.
 P6 explained that \textit{"the doctor is the authority, the translator is the authority, and [the patients] just sit there nodding their head, so they often leave saying they didn't understand."} P10 and P11 echoed nearly identical experiences.
 The navigators also acknowledged that being proactive necessitated advocating for their clients when communicating with providers and other authority figures.
 P6 said: \textit{"When I see that it doesn't look like they're understanding something, I prompt them like, `Remember you told me you had a question about this?'
 So it's become a really big part of what I do."}